Kuadrant/kuadrant-operator/doc/install/mtls-configuration.md

 ## Prerequisites

-You have installed Kuadrant in a [Kubernetes](https://docs.kuadrant.io/latest/kuadrant-operator/doc/install/install-kubernetes/) or [OpenShift](https://docs.kuadrant.io/latest/kuadrant-operator/doc/install/install-openshift/) cluster.
+- You have installed Kuadrant in a Kubernetes cluster.
-Additionally, you have at least 1 AuthPolicy or RateLimitPolicy attached to your Gateway or HTTPRoute.
+- Additionally, you have at least 1 AuthPolicy or RateLimitPolicy attached to your Gateway or HTTPRoute.

 ## Enabling mTLS